-As of December 31, 2018, the total recorded investment of troubled debt restructured loans was \$2,158,687, including \$45,165 classified as nonaccrual and \$2,113,522 classified as accrual, with specific allowance for loan losses of \$15,552.
-As of December 31, 2018, commitments to lend funds to borrowers whose loan terms have been modified in a troubled debt restructuring were \$25,818.
+As of December 31, 2019, the total recorded investment of troubled debt restructured loans was \$3,270,633, including \$2,459,722 classified as nonaccrual and \$810,911 classified as accrual, with specific allowance for loan losses of \$16,509.
+As of December 31, 2019, commitments to lend funds to borrowers whose loan terms have been modified in a troubled debt restructuring were \$25,818.

-The following tables present additional information regarding troubled debt restructurings, which includes both accrual and nonaccrual loans with troubled debt restructuring designation, that occurred during the year ended December 31, 2018.
-The premodification outstanding recorded investment represents the recorded investment of the loans as of the quarter end prior to the restructuring.
-The post-modification outstanding recorded investment represents the recorded investment of the loans as of the quarter end the restructuring occurred.
-The Association did not have any troubled debt restructurings that occurred for the years ended December 31, 2017 and 2016.
+The following tables present additional information regarding troubled debt restructurings, which includes both accrual and nonaccrual loans with troubled debt restructuring designation, that occurred during the years ended December 31, 2019 and 2018.
+The pre-modification outstanding recorded investment represents the recorded investment of the loans as of the quarter end prior to the restructuring.
+The post-modification outstanding recorded investment represents the recorded investment of the loans as of the loans as of the quarter end prior to the restructuring occurred.
+The Association did not have any troubled debt restructurings that occurred for the year ended December 31, 2017.

-December 31, 2018: Pre-moo lification Outstanding Post-modification Outstanding Recorded Investment Rec orded Investment Troubled debt restructurings: Real estate mortgage \$ 1,028,673 \$ 1,015,938
+December 31, 2019: ication Outstanding ded Investment Post-modification Outstanding Recorded Investment Troubled debt restructurings: Production and intermediate term \$ 1,648,826 \$ 2,469,281 December 31, 2018: fication Outstanding ication Outstanding led Investment Troubled debt restructurings: Real estate mortgage \$ 1,028,673 \$ 1,015,938

 In restructurings where principal is forgiven, the amount of the forgiveness is immediately charged off.
 In restructurings where accrued interest is forgiven, the interest is reversed (if current year interest) or charged off (if prior year interest).
-There were no charge-offs recorded at the modification date related to troubled debt restructurings that occurred during the year ending December 31, 2018.
+There were no charge-offs recorded at the modification dates related to troubled debt restructurings that occurred during the years ending December 31, 2019 and 2018.